realm/FindOurDevices-backend/README.md

 # FindOurDevices - MongoDB Realm App (backend)

-A backend MongoDB Realm example application for allowing users to see location and movement of its own devices or those of people in the same private group.
+A backend MongoDB Realm example application for allowing users to see location and movement of their own devices or those of people in the same private group.

 #### React Native Frontend: